 - Determine what you wish to become, and pursue what will get you there, to what you love.

 Both of these have to lead you to something larger than yourself.
-If your passion and desire is only about you or your comfort than it is to small.
+If your passions and desires are only about you or your comfort, then they are too small..
 You have to find something that requires risk and community.
 Take some time, think it through, and pursue what you love.
 Anticipate what it will do to you, as it shapes and fashions you, and plan accordingly.
 Live the life you want, live the life you plan.

 So many feel stuck and powerless because they won’t accept themselves.
 So many are so gifted and talented, but they won’t express themselves because they fear rejection.
 Because it attacks the very person that we are.
 It destroys our self-esteem, and attacks who we are and our purpose in life.
 This is why it is one of the most common tools the devil will use to destroy a person’s life.